ParadigmHyperloop/hyperloop/README.md

  - Read and process information from sensors
    - Gather acceleration data from our IMU
    - Read various analog sensors attached to the Motherboard over SPI
-     - Optical Distance Sensors
+     - IR Distance/Proximity Sensors
      - Inductive Proximity Sensors
      - Pressure transducers
      - Thermocouple Amplifiers
-     - Pusher Detection Module
    - Communicate on a shared RS485 bus
      - Gather information from our tachometer/counter modules
      - Interact with our external status indicator module
+   - Communicate with our Battery Management Systems (USB-to-RS232)
  - Control our various outputs
    - Solenoids
    - Actuated Ball Valves